 Soliciting applications for National Lottery funds

-The National Lottery Heritage Fund uses its solicitation power only where it is clearly the most effective way of achieving one of The Fund’s strategic objectives.
+We use our solicitation power only where it is clearly the most effective way of achieving one of our strategic objectives.

 - Anyone involved in developing the case for the solicitation, preparing the criteria and communicating with the organisation being solicited is not involved in assessing the solicited application nor deciding whether or not the solicited application has been successful.